-The Commission is soliciting responses to this RFP from qualified law firms to provide a full range of legal services to the Commission and to act as its General Counsel.
-Interested parties are asked to provide information regarding their qualifications as well as their availability to provide the services required.
+The Commission is soliciting responses to the RFP qualified law firms to provide the hereafter set out legal services to the Commission and act as the Counsel concerning mainly Revenue Code matters and other matters when requested by the Commission.
+Interested parties are asked to provide information regarding their qualifications as well as their availability to provide services required.

-The legal services described below are intended to provide general guidance concerning the scope of work to be provided by the Contractor and are not intended to be all inclusive.
+The legal services described below are intended to provide general guidance concerning the scope of work to be provided by the Proposer and are not intended to be all inclusive.